barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 ---

-There's a lot deeper you can go into vim, and **lot** more ways to make editing in it more efficent.
+There's a lot deeper you can go into vim, and **lot** more ways to make editing in it more efficient.
 But the above should be all you need to actually _use_ it at a basic level, and not have to start desperately web-searching if you're ever forced to :stuck_out_tongue_closed_eyes: